Phone-GWP-group

 However, EU legislation specifies that businesses should use specific symbols to denote the material used in manufacturing the packaging.
 In some countries, this is a legal requirement.

-Amongst the most common of these is the marking businesses should apply to corrugated cardboard packaging.
-This symbol is known as PAP 20.
+Amongst the most common of these is the marking that businesses should apply to corrugated cardboard packaging.
+This symbol is known as the PAP 20 logo.

 PAP 20 logo printed onto a corrugated cardboard box